digitalspring/whitepaper/whitepaper.md

 Status quo
 ----------

-> [For the first time] we have a microscope that not only lets us
+> For the first time, we have a microscope that not only lets us examine
-> examine social behavior at a very fine level that we've never been
+> social behavior at a very fine level that we've never been able to see
-> able to see before, but [also] allows us to run experiments that
+> before but allows us to run experiments that millions of users are
-> millions of users are exposed to.
+> exposed to.
 >
-> -- *Cameron Marlow, Head of Data Science Team of Facebook, 2012*
+> -- *Cameron Marlow, Head of Data Science Team of Facebook,
+>    2012*^[Source: @facebook-experiments, recited in
+>    @engadget-on-facebook.]

 The revelations by former government agent Edward J. Snowden have shown that there is no shortage of problems when it comes to government